International Studies Program

 (University of Michigan)

 The major in international studies requires a minimum of 33 credit hours, chosen from approved topical and area studies courses, plus satisfaction of a language competency requirement.
 Each student will prepare a program of study that includes course selections meeting the seven requirements below.
-Normally, no more than two courses taken for international studies credit may count simultaneously toward a minor or another major.
+Two courses from each other major or minor can count simultaneously toward the international studies major if they fit the requirements.
 Courses taken to satisfy the language competency requirement are exempted from this rule, and several international studies courses contribute to the completion of general education requirements.

 |ANTH 102||Being Human: An Introduction to Social and Cultural Anthropology||3|